kubernetes/community/contributors/devel/sig-architecture/conformance-tests.md

 - it works without non-standard filesystem permissions granted to pods
 - it does not rely on any binaries that would not be required for the linux kernel or kubelet to run (e.g., can't rely on git)
-- it does not depend on outputs that change based on OS (nslookup, ping, chmod, ls)
+- where possible, it does not depend on outputs that change based on OS (nslookup, ping, chmod, ls)
 - any container images used within the test support all architectures for which kubernetes releases are built
 - it passes against the appropriate versions of kubernetes as spelled out in